Skip to content

 IronPDF - Understanding CEF/Chromium Memory Usage in Long-Running Applications

-IronPDF uses Chromium-based rendering, so memory used during PDF generation is often allocated outside the .NET garbage collector.
-Because of that, memory usage may remain high after rendering finishes, even when documents are disposed and GC.Collect() is called.
-In many cases, this is expected behavior and not necessarily a memory leak.
+IronPDF uses Chromium-based rendering, so memory usage after PDF generation can come from two different sources: Chromium’s unmanaged/native allocator behavior and IronPDF’s browser tab pooling.
+Because of this, memory may remain high for a short period after rendering completes, even when documents are disposed and GC.Collect() is called.
+In many cases, this is expected behavior and does not automatically indicate a memory leak.

 Applies to